ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 as above because the the Cpu0 machine boot at memory address 0x0 while the elf text section or plt section as follows start at 0x140.
 The 0x0 is the header of machine architecture information.
-The elf2hex code must keeps the address relative distance just like the Cpu0 elf2hex.h did.
+The elf2hex code must keeps the address relative distance between text and plt sections just like the Cpu0 elf2hex.h did.
+The .rodata and other data sections are binding with absolute address, Cpu0 elf2hex must keeps them as the same address of elf.

 .. code-block:: bash